11 Trap Exercises For Women To Maintain A Good Posture

 Image: YouTube @JPS_Health_Fitness

 Face pulls are another effective traps workout for women.
 The exercises are simple, yet could benefit from a trainer’s expertise initially for keeping a check on your form.
-This exercise can be done at the gym using cables or at home with a TRX or resistance band.
+Moreover, you can practice face pulls with the TRX system not only at the gym but also at home as part of your daily exercise routine.
+Here is a comprehensive list of the best TRX exercises you may want to check out.

 Steps